Living Without Plastic

 box, computer, for example), buy second hand.

-Wendy Priesnitz is Natural Life
+Wendy Priesnitz is the editor of Natural Life Magazine, has been a

 Natural Life Magazine's Green & Healthy Homes.